eastmaels/steemblog.github.io/_posts/account/deanliu/2018-04-14_what-we-talk-about-when-we-talk-about-blockchain.md

 - - -

-This page is synchronized from the post: [What we talk about when we talk about blockchain?](https://steemit.com/@deanliu/what-we-talk-about-when-we-talk-about-blockchain)
+This page is synchronized from the post: ['What we talk about when we talk about blockchain?'](https://steemit.com/@deanliu/what-we-talk-about-when-we-talk-about-blockchain)